Home > All Recipes > Frosting > Small Batch Chocolate Peanut Butter Frosting

 • 3 tablespoons unsalted butter, room temperature

-• 1 cup powdered sugar (sift for best results)
+• 1 to 1 ¼ cups powdered sugar (sift for best results)

 • 1 pinch salt

-• 1 to 2 tablespoons heavy cream (or milk)
+• 1 to 2 tablespoons heavy cream, room temperature

-• 2 tablespoons unsweetened cocoa powder (Dutch or natural)
+• 2 tablespoons unsweetened cocoa powder (sift for best results; Dutch or natural)

 • 1 ½ tablespoons creamy peanut butter (regular, not natural)